 The GST/HST New Housing Rebate allows an individual to recover some of the GST or the federal part of the HST paid for a substantially renovated home that is for use as the individual’s, or their relation’s, principal residence.

-For the purpose of the GST/HST New Housing Rebate the Canada Revenue Agency (CRA) defines a substantial renovation as a renovation or alteration of a building to such an extent that all or substantially all of the building that existed immediately before the renovation or alteration has begun, has been removed or replaced where, after completion of the renovation or alteration, the building is, or forms part of, a new residential complex.
+For the purpose of the GST/HST New Housing Rebate the Canada Revenue Agency (CRA) defines a substantial renovation as a renovation of a building to such an extent that all or substantially all of the building that existed has been removed or replaced.
+And where, after completion of the renovation or alteration, the building is, or forms part of, a new residential complex.

 In other words, a substantial renovation is considered to have taken place where all or substantially all of the interior of a building, with the exception of certain structural components (foundation, external walls, interior supporting walls, roof, floors and staircases), has been removed or replaced.